aladin1998/spring-boot-AI/README.md

 ## Prerequisites
 Before you begin, ensure you have the following installed:

-Docker: Install Docker
+- Docker

-Java Development Kit (JDK) 21 or higher: Install JDK
+- JDK 21 or higher

-Maven: Install Maven
+- Maven

-Getting Started
+## Getting Started

 1. Clone the Repository

 git clone https://github.com/aladin1998/spring-boot-AI.git